hungptit/sbutils/README.md

 ## mlocate ##

 We can use **mlocate** to locate files in given folders.
-The command will be significantly faster than **locate** command if users can provide more specific constraints.
-This sample command below will find all files in matlab/test folder that have tAutoFix stem.
+The command will be significantly faster than **global** command if users can provide more specific constraints such as file extensions, search folders, and file stems.
+Below are sample commands that find a setup_flycheck pattern for all files in the current folder with different constraints.

-        % mlocate matlab/test/ -s tAutoFix
+    % mlocate setup_flycheck
+    Read baseline: 404.257  milliseconds
+    Filtering files param pack: 55.1193  milliseconds
     Search results:
-        matlab/test/toolbox/simulink/modelref/ss2mdlref/tAutoFix.m
-        matlab/test/toolbox/slci/Compatibility/tAutoFix.m
+    ./emacs/setup_flycheck.el
+    Search results:
+    Total time: 530.944  milliseconds

+    % mlocate setup_flycheck -f ./emacs
+    Read baseline: 171.286  milliseconds
+    Filtering files param pack: 0.782505  milliseconds
+    Search results:
+    ./emacs/setup_flycheck.el
+    Search results:
-        Elapsed time: 365.184  milliseconds
+    Total time: 173.89  milliseconds

 ## mcopydiff ##